joeclark-phd/data-engineers-manual/manuscript/chapter04.md

     10-Jan    Acme Corp   Widget    $75.00    3         ...
     ...       ...         ...       ...       ...       ...

-You might be interested in sales by product by month, hence "pivot" the data to a table like this:
+You might be interested in sales by product by month, hence want to "pivot" the data with months as row indexes, products as column headings, and `sum()` as the aggregation method.

                   Product:
     Month:          Gizmo     Widget  Thingamajig     TOTAL